Architecture

 Zero per-request auth cost — ALB-native JWT validation means authentication adds no cost and no extra latency beyond the ALB itself.
 No API Gateway, no Lambda authorizer, no per-request charges.
 See ADR-005.

-Dual-format API — Both OpenAI Chat Completions (/v1/chat/completions) and Anthropic Messages (/v1/messages) are served natively on a single port, so every major coding agent works without translation layers.
-See ADR-006.
+Dual-format API — Both OpenAI Chat Completions (/v1/chat/completions) and Anthropic Messages (/v1/messages) are served natively on a single port, so every major coding agent works without translation layers. agentgateway selects the route type from the path suffix.
+See ADR-006 (the dual-format requirement; the implementation is now agentgateway per ADR-017).

 Infrastructure as Code — All resources are defined in Terraform with modular composition, environment-specific variable files, and automated documentation generation.